 For Persons with Disabilities: This hearing is being held in a physically accessible place.
 Please notify the Bureau of Human Resources at least 48 hours before the public hearing if you have special needs for which special arrangements can be made by calling 605.773.3148.

 Copies of the proposed changes will be posted on boardsandcommissions.sd.gov or may be obtained without charge from:

 Bureau of Human Resources

 State Capitol, Room 110

 500 East Capitol

 Pierre, South Dakota 57501-1234

-Published at the approximate cost of $________.